portsip/pbx-user-guide/EN/portsip_pbx_user_guide_v12.5_en.md

 + **Keep waiting if there is no members online** - If this option was checked, even there no any agent online, the queue will still keep the caller in the queue until reached the maximum wait time

-+ **Set the member ready to accept call automatically** - If this option was checked, once a queue agent(member) is registered to PBX, his status will be set to **"sign in the queue"** automatically, then queue will distribute calls to that agent, after the agent was ring or completed a call, the agent status will be set to **"sign in the queue"** automatically.
++ **Set the member ready to accept call automatically** - If this option was checked, once a queue agent(member) is registered to PBX, his status will be set to **"sign in the queue"** automatically, then the queue will distribute calls to that agent, after the agent was ringing or completed a call, the agent status will be set to **"sign in the queue"** automatically.

-  If this option was un-checked, once the queue agent is registered to PBX,  his status will be set to **"sign out the queue"** automatically, the agent must use REST API or dial a code to sign in the queue in order to let queue distribute the calls to him.
-After the agent was ring or completed a call, his status will be set to "**sign out the queue**" automatically.
+  If this option was unchecked, once the queue agent is registered to PBX,  his status will be set to **"sign out the queue"** automatically, the agent must use REST API or dial a code to sign in the queue in order to let queue distribute the calls to him.
+After the agent was ringing or completed a call, his status will be set to "**sign out the queue**" automatically.

 + **Polling strategy** – This option allows you to choose how calls should be distributed to agents: